jutge-org/yogi/README.md

 The `tokens` function provides a way to write `for` loops that deliver the next token in the input at each iteration, or exit the loop when no more tokens are available.
 The type of the tokens (`int`, `float` or `str`) must be specified.
 The `tokens` function expects that the content of the read tokens match the requested type.
 Otherwise, it raises an exception just like `read`.

-The usual way to use `tokens` is in a main `for` loop.
 For instance, this program reads a sequence of integer numbers and writes their sum:

 ```python
 from yogi import tokens